Kate Fox (writer)

 Kate Fox is a British poet, author and comedian, who lives in North Yorkshire.
 Her poetry residencies have included: Saturday Live on BBC Radio 4 from 2007–14, the Yorkshire Festival, 2014, the Glastonbury Festival 2013 and the Great North Run, 2011.
 She also writes topical and personal pieces for Standard Issue magazine and The Journal newspaper.
 Fox has performed her poetry on BBC One and BBC Two as well as numerous radio shows.
 She has supported acts including Linton Kwesi Johnson, Hollie McNish, John Cooper Clarke and John Hegley and is a headline act in her own right.

 Early life

 Kathryn Elizabeth Fox was born in Bradford, West Yorkshire in 1975 and grew up in Yorkshire and Cumbria.
-She went to Queensbury School in Bradford, then studied a BSc in Communication and Media Studies at Loughborough University and graduating in 1996.
+She went to Queensbury School in Bradford, then studied a BSc in Communication and Media Studies at Loughborough University and graduated in 1996.

 Career

 Fox originally trained as a radio journalist at Trinity and Leeds Trinity University in Leeds and worked as a reporter, bulletin reader and desk editor at commercial stations including Metro Radio and Galaxy Radio in Newcastle and Manchester until 2005.

 She then began working full-time as a poet and workshop facilitator in the North East of England.
 One of her first workshops included the then newly divorced comedian Sarah Millican, who Kate encouraged to pursue a career in stand-up.

 She has published several books of poetry including Chronotopia from Burning Eye Books (2017), Fox Populi from Smokestack Books (2013), We Are Not Stone from Ek Zuban Press (2006) and Why I from Zebra Publishing (2005).